LOS LOBOS LOCOS

 Well, sort of.

-And, there is a speck of dust in the eye of that argument and it’s painful.
-You and I aren’t the only ones who know that recruiting to New Mexico is so difficult.
-Bob Davie knows it even more and I suspect he will be on the first plane leaving Albuquerque in January 2017 and the poor folks in the Land of Enchantment will be back gazing into their magnificent sunsets and spitting into the dust of those crazy days of Bob Davie and Los Lobos Locos.
+You and I aren’t the only ones who know that recruiting to New Mexico is painfully difficult and I suspect the days for Davie in Albuquerque are numbered.
+The day will come when the folks in the Land of Enchantment will gaze at their magnificent sunsets and reminisce about the good ol’ days—those days of Bob Davie and Los Lobos Locos.